Here Comes the Sun, c. 1975 (conserved in early 1990s)

-The mural Here Comes the Sun was originally painted in the mid-1970s.
+The mural Here Comes the Sun was originally painted in c.
+1975.
 Over the years the mural experienced significant fading from sun damage and deterioration from a lack of conservation.
 It was in 1993 that Bill Kalkhof started Downtown Durham, Inc. (DDI), and that same year he raised approximately $5,000 to restore the mural to its original condition.

 Little information is known about this work, but it brings to mind the one of George Harrison’s best-known Beatles compositions of the same name.
 In his biography Harrison states: